 Bob, our guide was born and raised in Chicago and had so much knowledge about the city.

 We ate lunch at the famous Lou Malnati’s.
 I’ll say, Chicagoans are passionate about their pizza so I didn’t want to mess this up.
-A dear friend recommended this place over the other popular Giordano’s.
+My best friend is from Chicago and recommended this place over the other popular Giordano’s.
 It was incredible.
 We went to the downtown location and it was absolutely packed even at 2 o’clock in the afternoon.

 We ordered the Malnati Classic which was sausage, tomato, extra cheese on the famous butter crust.
 One thing I can say for the food in Chicago is that it didn’t disappoint.
 Everything was amazing.